MedtheVorg/Recipes_Rest_Api/Readme.md

  - Params validation
  - Create, Read, Update and  Delete operations
  - Image upload using Multer
- - custom error handling using express-validator
+ - Custom error handling using express-validator
 ## How To use
 ```bash
 # Clone this repository